For free and impartial money advice and guidance, visit MoneyHelper.

 Lowell Group will be contacting you because they think that you owe them money that you have failed to repay.
 It is likely that you have unsecured debt and Lowell debt collection agency purchased it, in order to collect payment from you for it.

-They buy debts from other organisations, so the money you owe will normally be money that was originally owed to a different company.
+They buy debts from other organisations, so the money they claim you owe will be originally owed to a different company.
 So just because you’ve never heard of Lowell, doesn’t mean you don’t owe them.
-As mentioned previously, Lowell Financial is the specific company that will usually be contacting people to collect debts.

 why are lowell group contacting me